Email Security

 • Appoint a data protection officer.
 Organizations that process personal data and/or sensitive personal data on a regular and systematic basis must have a designated professional in charge of data protection.
 See Articles 37-39 for details.

 Because email is an easy target, email security is a good starting point.
-Your plan must include advanced protection against email security threats like ransomware and impersonation attacks, which use malicious links designed to steal credentials, weaponized attachments to drop malware behind the firewall or deploy social engineering to trick targets into divulging sensitive data.
-Sloshberg recommends deploying a cloud email service, which updates automatically based on new threats.
+Your plan must include advanced protection against email security threats like ransomware and impersonation attacks, which use malicious links designed to steal credentials, weaponized attachments to drop malware behind the firewall, or deploy social engineering to trick targets into divulging sensitive data.
+Organizations should deploy a cloud email service that updates automatically based on new threats.

 Subscribe to Cyber Resilience Insights for more articles like these